Marlboro11526/budshome-backend/README.md

 # budshome-cms
-A CMS(Contest Management System) written in Rust, powered by actix-web, mongodb, react, and ant-design. https://budshome.com
+A CMS(Contest Management System) written in Rust, powered by actix-web, mongodb, and react. https://budshome.com

 ## budshome-backend
 - actix-web